protalk/protalk/README.md

     $ app/console doctrine:migrations:diff

-If there are changes made to any of the entity classes, new migration file will be created under app/DoctrineMigrations.
-To make changes to the database, run:
+New migration file will be created under app/DoctrineMigrations, regardless of whether there are any changes in the entities or not.

+If you see there are no SQL statements in the newly generated file, you can remove it.

+To make changes to the database according to the SQL statements in the migration files, run:

     $ app/console doctrine:migrations:migrate